About me

 I continued to search for answers, sought the help of professional therapists during the worst times (which was expensive but didn’t really help me) and continued to live a life of frustration and sadness.

 One day events conspired and my life fell apart.
 I truly hit rock bottom.
 I struggled to get up in the morning, My head felt like it was in a pressure cooker.
 I couldn’t sleep at night.
-But somehow, in this anguished state, I remember saying ‘I’m going to figure this out and then help other people who are experiencing the same pain.’
-(I didn’t actually believe it would happen, and I didn’t know how that could even be possible, but it was heartfelt nonetheless.)
+But somehow, in this anguished state, I remember saying ‘I’m going to figure this out and then help other people who are experiencing the same pain.’ ( At the time I didn’t actually believe it would happen, and I didn’t know how that could even be possible, but it was heartfelt nonetheless.)

 When I first heard about life coaching I must admit I thought it sounded pretty lame – like, how can one person even pretend to know enough about ‘life’ to show someone else.
-When I dug deeper however and discovered the concepts it’s based on and the results being achieved, I quickly signed up.
+When I dug deeper however and discovered the depth of knowledge that underlies it and the results being achieved, I quickly signed up.

 Fast-forward to the present day and my story is quite a bit different.
 Now I spend my days helping people with their struggles and challenges, which feels hugely rewarding and satisfying.
 My benchmark for growth and success is when people do things they have never done before, without trying – and not because they’ve been pushed to doing it (that’s not how I work), but because they have dealt with their resistance to it and just don’t feel it anymore.
 We are all capable of achieving amazing things if we can only learn how to get out of the way of ourselves.
 That’s my philosophy of coaching.